-- A. The Superintendent shall designate a certification contact person to work directly with the Bureau of Educator Certification, Florida Department of Education, to assist personnel with certification issues. - Β. An individual nominated for an instructional position shall be properly certificated, be eligible for certification, meet conditions prescribed in State Board of Education Rules or qualify for employment or reemployment as a non-degreed vocational education or adult education teacher based on School Board Rule.
+- I. The Superintendent shall designate a certification contact person to work directly with the Bureau of Educator Certification, Florida Department of Education, to assist personnel with certification issues. - A. If an individual employed by the District does not achieve a passing score on any subtest of the general knowledge examination, the District must provide information regarding the availability, of state-level and district level supports and instruction to assist in achieving a passing score. - B. Information must include state-level test information guides, school district test preparation resources and preparation courses offered. - II.
+An individual nominated for an instructional position shall be properly certificated, be eligible for certification, meet conditions prescribed in State Board of Education Rules or qualify for employment or re-employment as a non-degreed vocational education or adult education teacher based on School Board Rule.